baltejgiri/baltejgiri/README.md

 ## About me
 <p>
 I am Baltej Giri.
 I am a Computer Networking Professional with six plus years of experience in Information Technology.
-I am passonate about creating network designs, write technical articles, and master networking protocols.
+I am passionate about creating network designs, write technical articles, and master networking protocols.
 I am a lifelong learner and like to stay connected with like minded people.
 </p>

 __View my website at [Baltej Giri Website](https://baltejgiri.github.io) or connect connect with me on [LinkedIn](https://www.linkedin.com/in/baltej-giri)__.